 Student Life in Toronto

-There is a myriad of resources available to you when you live in Toronto.
+There are lots of resources available to you when you live in Toronto.
 So many, that it can be a little bit overwhelming if you are not sure where to look.
 In this transition blog, we are going to give you some tips on living in the city.
 Where should you buy your groceries?
 Should you add a TTC (transit) pass on your Presto card?
 What is a Presto card in the first place?
 What can you do for fun in the city?
 Find out the answers to these questions, and more, below!

-Disclaimer: the tips recommended in this article are based on the author's personal experience in 2018.
+Disclaimer: the tips recommended in this article are based on the author's personal experience in 2019.

 Groceries and Pharmacies